The Monkees First Season - Episode No. 24:

 Rob Roy arrives with Toby at the Monkees’ pad to tell them more about their plans of doing an article on them.
 Rob Roy repeatedly and snobbishly views David, Micky, Michael and Peter and their surroundings with extreme distaste.
 To impress him, the guys show him supposedly objects with great historical significance.
 First David shows a hatchet and in a fantasy sequence Peter as George Washington uses to ax to chop his father's (Michael) cherry wood table and then feigns innocence.
 Then Micky shows a lantern and another comical fantasy sequence of Micky as Paul Revere on a wagon announcing The British are coming (over his house for a party!) with David as a redcoat.
 Then the boys, since they believe young people aren't at all typical, don't feel they are right for the magazine article, but Toby persuades them to go along with it as this is their chance to become famous.

-Later at the Chic Magazine headquarters, The Monkees are greeted by Madame Q then interviewed by three beautiful sophisticated college graduates, Miss Collins, Miss Osborne and Miss Dilessips.
+Later at the Chic Magazine headquarters, The Monkees are greeted by Madame Q then interviewed by three beautiful sophisticated college graduates, all of whom give their college and year of graduation: Miss Collins, Vassar '64, Miss Osborne, Bryn Mawr, '63, and Miss Delasips, Bennington '62.
+(Michael counters this with a quip of his own: "Mike Nesmith, Eagle Scout, '61.")
 Then in the studios, Rob Roy tries to introduce them to high fashion teaching them everything from prodding Peter against a pole to improve his posture (with a nail on it!) to showing David how to pose (only to be mistaking as a coat racket) and tries to teach Micky how to combine colors in the wardrobe (who gets everything confused and makes a mess).
 Singing “Laugh,” the guys romp around the studios wrestling with a stuff tiger, a stuff monkey, a giant chain and pencil, and dressed as scuba divers, Indians, etc. When Toby turns in her well-written article about the guys, Quagmyer sees it to be an accurate portrayal of them - and promptly dumps it in the trash because it is such.
 Anticipating his boss' disapproval, Fingerhead has already authored a wildly exaggerated piece that paints the guys as self-absorbed party boys, which Mme Q, in a bold attempt to mold The Monkees into her own image, substitutes.

 Back at the pad, the guys, to their confusion, keep receiving unfriendly reactions from antagonized friends, having read (and been deluded) by the phony article.
 David’s girlfriend first shows up to return his friendship ring, then Micky’s girlfriend Linda arrives to gives him a slap, Michael gets an angry call from old pal and someone throws a rock throw the window bearing a hateful note stating “You guys are no good, you never were any good, you never will be any good; signed, A Friend”.
 Just then Toby quits her job and goes to The Monkees' pad to show them Rob Roy's phony article in the magazine and The Monkees are shocked as she reads it which pictures them as sophisticated, eloquent, madcap snobs who like pheasant under glass (two live ones!) polo, croquet and who prefers chamber music and organ recitals.
 Outraged by the fabrication, simply because they can't live up to the image as so inaccurately depicted in the article, the boys hatch a plan to alert the sponsors in attendance of their awards ceremony later that evening (where Chic Magazine has invited them to be presented with the "Typical Young Americans of the Year" award) just what kind of highfalutin junk their money has been financing, to get even with the magazine not only for themselves, but for Toby as well.